-Why is the Superbowl Always the 1st Sunday in February?
+Why is the Superbowl always played the first Sunday in February?

 The Super Bowl has always been on a Sunday and for the majority of NFL history, you could expect the championship game to be played on the last Sunday in January.
 So, why is the Superbowl now played on the first Sunday in February, and when did that happen?